 The taxpayers brought suit against the IRS in the U.S. Tax Court to dispute the notice of deficiency.
 The IRS filed an answer that did not make any affirmative allegations as to the disallowed insurance expense deductions.

 The IRS attorneys tried to amend his answer to assert “that a) [taxpayers’] use, through solely controlled flow-through entities, of a micro-captive insurance arrangement in 2009 and 2010 lacked economic substance; and b) amounts paid as premiums through the micro-captive arrangement were neither ordinary nor necessary” and to allege facts in support of those assertions.

-The taxpayers opposed the IRS’s motion for leave.
+Naturally, the taxpayers opposed the IRS’s motion for leave.
 It seems unfair that the IRS would be able to raise new issues on the eve of trial.
 The taxpayers cited the U.S. Supreme Court’s Mayo Foundation for Med. & Educ.
 Research v.
 United States, 562 U.S. 44, 55 (2011) decision in support of its position.

 Here, the court noted that Congress expressly authorized the U.S. Tax Court to redetermine tax liabilities in a deficiency case in Sections 6212 and 6213 .
-The court reasoned that the enactment of the Administrative Procedures Act did not change this regime for deficiency litigation that Congress had previously enacted.
+The court reasoned that the enactment of the Administrative Procedure Act did not change this regime for deficiency litigation that Congress had previously enacted.

-Thus, the court concluded that in a deficiency case (i.e., a case where the taxpayer is asking the court to determine its tax liability), the IRS may plead grounds not in the notice of deficiency.
+The court concluded that in a deficiency case (i.e., a case where the taxpayer is asking the court to determine its tax liability), the IRS may plead grounds not in the notice of deficiency.